daniel-caleb/PLP-Database/Week 9/README.md

 The data from the .csv file contained large volumes of information i.e:

-Show ID
+Show ID,
-Type - Movie or TV Show
+Type - ( Movie or TV Show ),
-Title
+Title,
-Director
+Director,
-Cast
+Cast,
-Country
+Country,
-Date Added
+Date Added,
-Release Year
+Release Year,
-Rating
+Rating,
-Duration
+Duration,
-Listing
+Listing,
 Description

 ## License

 This repository is licensed under the CC0 1.0 License.
 See the [LICENSE](LICENSE) file for more information.